JaggerEuler/JaggerEuler/README.md

 ## Objective

 Cybersecurity is a field that was introduced to me by my father and friends around 2022.
 I had been around computers and technology but was unfamiliar with cybersecurity as a possible career path.
-I did some self-study on cybersecurity and IT as a whole and decided to enroll at WGU to officially make a career path change.
+I did some self-study on cybersecurity and IT as a whole and decided to enroll at WGU to make a career path change officially.
 I learned a lot of valuable information and gained important experience at WGU, which helped me realize that my goal is to be on the blue team side of things.
 I am now eager to transition into the field and continue learning as much as possible.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Project                                       |      Project write-up      |
 |-----------------------------------------------|----------------------------|